rogerniesten/korifi-on-kind/README.md

 - https://dzone.com/articles/deploying-python-and-java-applications-to-kubernet

-## Demo 5: Combine apps (generated with buildpacks) in different organizations in Korifi with restricted userrights
+## Demo: Combine apps (generated with buildpacks) in different organizations in Korifi with restricted userrights
 This demo combines the two previous demos to get a better understanding of them.
 This also deepens the demo about restricted orgs regarding only seeing (or not seeing) a specific organization in Korifi.
 For this deme we  use same the java webapp as the previous demo.
 To distinguish between the webapps in the different orgs, a slightly modified copy of the webapp is made for each org.
 The modified app will not output "Hello World!", but "Hello Amsterdam!" etc.